Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: A numerical counterexample

 \begin{proof} Arguing by contradiction, suppose that $c=0$ is the unique root of $\Phi(c;p)=0$ for $p$ in a neighborhood of $p_*$.
 Thus, $\Phi$ does not vanish on the boundary of a small ball $B(0,r)$, hence the topological degree of $\Phi(\cdot;p)$ is independent of $p$.
 However, at $p$ for which $\det (d\Phi(0;p))>0$, the degree is by the assumed uniqueness of roots equal to $+1$, while at points $p$ for which $\det (d\Phi(0;p))<0$, the degree is $-1$, a contradiction. \end{proof}

-To show non-uniqueness, we first solve for the profile corresponding to the whole-line shock.
-Then we take the piece of that solution on $[x_L,x_R]$ as the profile for the finite boundary problem posed on the same interval.
+\textbf{Numerical investigation: methods.} To demonstrate non-uniqueness numerically, we first solve approximately for the profile corresponding to the whole-line shock.
+We then take the piece of that solution on $[x_L,x_R]$ as the profile for the finite boundary problem posed on the same interval.
+Next, following the intuition described at the end of the previous subsection, we seek nonuniqueness by appropriately varying parameters of this ``truncated shock'' and nearby steady solutions.

 The computations showing non-uniqueness are relatively difficult.
 In the following discussion, $S_- := \lim_{x\to -\infty} S(x)$, is the left end state value of entropy in the whole-line shock wave solution of the local model.
 To solve for the profile, we fix the parameters $\alpha = \kappa = 1$ and take $S_- = 1$.
 From the Rankine-Hugoniot conditions, we obtain the other parameters.
-We then use MatLab's bvp5c boundary value solver to obtain the whole-line viscous shock solution.
+We then use a boundary value solver to obtain the whole-line viscous shock solution.

 Next, we use continuation with 30 evenly spaced steps in $S_-$ to obtain the solution at $S_- = -5$.
-That is, we change the parameter $S_-$ by a small amount and solve for the other parameters given by the Rankine-Hugoniot conditions, then use the profile solution corresponding to the previous value of $S_-$ as an initial guess in bvp5c to solve for the profile for the new parameters.
-In solving for the whole-line profile, we use the profile\_flux module built into STABLAB which adaptively increases the spatial domain $[-L,L]$, $L \gg 1$, until the profile converges to the fixed-point end states corresponding the shock at $x = \pm \infty$ to within requested tolerance, which was 1e-6 in this study.
-To compute the Evans function, we used the same procedure as described in Section \ref{sec:evans_computations}, except that we evaluated the Wronskian to obtain the Evans function at $x = 0$ instead of $(x_L+x_R)/2$, and we used ``pseudo-Lagrangian coordinates'' as described in \cite{BHLynZ3} to reduce winding in our winding number studies without changing the zeros of the Evans function.
-In the Evans function computations, we used ode15s in MatLab with the requested relative and absolute error tolerance set to 1e-10 and 1e-12 respectively.
+That is, we change the parameter $S_-$ by a small amount and solve for the other parameters given by the Rankine-Hugoniot conditions, then use the profile solution corresponding to the previous value of $S_-$ as an initial guess in the boundary value solver to solve for the profile for the new parameters.
+In solving for the whole-line profile, we use STABLAB which adaptively increases the spatial domain $[-L,L]$, $L \gg 1$, until the profile converges to the fixed-point end states, corresponding to the shock at $x = \pm \infty$, to within requested tolerance.